 Finally, we come to breaking down rates to create a pricing model.
 You need appropriate rates to beat your competitors, but that doesn’t mean that you should sell your work short.
 Pricing is crucial for your success, but there are many external factors that impact your calculations and commissions.
 Start by gathering information on the standard prices in your line of work.

-Estimate your monthly expenses, practice price monitoring, and learn what to look for when calculating your rates.
+Estimate your monthly expenses, note down every cost that you have, even small ones like the one you'd have with a WordPress booking system that's keeping your schedule, practice price monitoring, and learn what to look for when calculating your rates.
 Your pricing model should be based on the number of drafts your clients expect, the time it takes to talk to your clients, how many edits they expect, etc.

 This guide is meant to give you a few quick tips on how to get your company started, but there’s a long way to go before you come to launching your business.
 Use these tips as a foundation for doing thorough research on what it takes to start an architecture visualization company today.